 Black Suit and White Shirt Color Combinations

-It’s hard to mess up a black suit/white shirt combination.
+It’s hard to mess up a black suit and white shirt combination.
 The look works pretty much anywhere, any time.
-Wear it to the office, a wedding or out for dinner.
+Wear it to the office, a wedding, or out for dinner.

 Getting the tie wrong, however, can cause problems with the look.
 Black and white are the original classic colors, so when it comes to choosing a tie, embrace tradition for formal occasions.

 Your shade of tie can add a lively, or more subtle, note to your black/white backdrop, depending on the occasion.
 Of course, you can always wear a bow tie too.

 Rule of thumb states that the more formal the event, the darker the tie, with black patent leather shoes to complete the outfit.
 Pick this elegant combination for funerals, weddings, and formal dinners or business meetings.

 For more casual occasions, brighter shades of red are acceptable, and black suede brogues or loafers are fine during the day.

 Grey’s proximity to black makes this combo a smart option for any business environment.
-Coupled with a crisp white shirt, the shades of grey in your tie can range from dark to almost silver without appearing out of place.
+Coupled with a crisp white shirt, the grey shades in your tie can range from dark to almost silver without appearing out of place.

 Remember that your tie should fit the proportions of your lapel, and again, avoid shiny materials.
 Black patent Chelsea boots or a pair of semi-brogue Oxfords are ideal for this combo.